 Meth detox is the process of ridding meth and other toxins from a person’s system.
 Detox is also when the mind starts to heal from the effects of addiction.
 During detox, a person might have withdrawal symptoms, which, consequently, can be uncomfortable and distressing.

 Meth detox is the first part of long-term recovery.
 This step is necessary because a person cannot engage in long-term rehab if meth is still affecting them.
 While detox can be intense, this is the shortest part of any treatment program.
 After that, a person can address the underlying causes of their addiction to prevent relapses in the future.

 What to Expect During Meth Detox in Los Angeles, CA

 During meth detox, a person can expect to have some type of withdrawal symptoms.
 While these symptoms are usually not life-threatening, they can be extremely uncomfortable.
 Methamphetamine detox in Los Angeles helps to monitor and ease these symptoms.

 Overall, meth detox is similar to the “crash” that meth users feel after their high.
 Often, people become addicted to meth because they want to avoid the unpleasant feelings of the crash.
 Thus, they continue to use meth or other drugs to prevent the crash from occurring.

 In meth detox, a person will first be evaluated for their treatment needs.
 They might be asked questions about their overall mental and physical health as well as the severity of their addiction.
-Next, a person will go through detox at an inpatient facility to keep them safe and monitor symptoms.
+Next, a person will go through addiction treatment for meth at an inpatient facility to keep them safe and monitor symptoms.
 Finally, they will continue with ongoing care after detox.